Close Menu

 Working hand in hand with a CASB like SkyHigh, Palo Alto or Netskope, Zylo is able to give you the coverage you need to ensure you have top notch cloud strategy:

-• Additional SaaS discovery source: Another source to discover new SaaS applications and uncover the risks within your tech stack – regardless of where or how they’re purchased.
+• Additional SaaS discovery source: SaaS inventory management is the bedrock of SaaS Management.
+Another source to discover new SaaS applications and uncover the risks within your tech stack – regardless of where or how they’re purchased.

 • Spend forecasting based on actual history.